Nextdoor/shrun/README.md

     retries: 1
 ```

-## Groups
+## Series

-Commands can be run for each member of a group:
+Commands can be run for each member in a series:

 ```
 - touch file_{{A,B}}
 ```

-Groups can be used in names:
+Series can be used in names:

 ```